How To Set Up A Domain & Mailbox For Cold Email (2023)

 You can learn how to add a signature to your emails with Emailchaser in my article How To Write A Professional Email Signature.

 Finally, it is important that you log into your newly created email account and make sure that your first and last name are added correctly.
 This ensures that your recipients will see your name displayed correctly in their inboxes.
-This is something that you must do inside of your email account (not your Emailchaser account).
+This is something that you must do inside of your Gmail (Google Workspace) account in the settings section (you cannot do this inside of Emailchaser).

 Article by